projectgus/hyundai-kona-ev-can-logs/README.md

 ## See also

 * A DBC file derived mostly from these logs can be found at https://github.com/projectgus/kona-ev-dbc
-* `CAN IDS.md` has some older preliminary notes about CAN IDs visible in these logs.
-Mostly superceded by the DBC repo.
 * [This Google Sheet](https://docs.google.com/spreadsheets/d/1-9jZafV9eZeBUnPQo7qQHbX2-_4qZfWfRVpidoF1owA/edit#gid=660740603) from 2018 (author unknown) is mostly about Diagnostic OBD2 PIDs, but includes a useful diagram of the vehicle CAN bus architecture showing all the buses connected to the CAN gateway ("CGW" in the diagram, Hyundai seems to more typically call it the Integrated Gateway Power Module "IGPM").

 ## Vehicles